awsdocs/amazon-workmail-user-guide/doc_source/outlook-client.md

 1. When your account is set up, and you see a message that says your account is ready to use, choose **Finish**\.

-   For more information about adding accounts in Outlook, see [Set Up E\-Mail in Outlook 2010 or Outlook 2013](http://help.outlook.com/en-us/140/dd253202.aspx)\.

 **To connect Outlook 2016 for Mac or Outlook 2019 for Mac to your Amazon WorkMail account**

 1. In Outlook 2016 for Mac or Outlook 2019 for Mac, do one of the following: